ampersand-five/fast.ai-course/notes.md

 tabular data isn't so easy.
 Pre-trained models don't exist for tabular data because they are all unique and you have to think about the feature engineering for the data, a lot more.
+- Do something simple first on data like random forests to get a base line to compare deep learning models to

 Questions:
 Lesson 2: When we get to training the bear image classifier we do this in the code:
 ```